KevinJ90825/postmates/Readme.md

 After the service has been started, a GUI can be accessed by going to `http://127.0.0.1` or you can make direct requests to the API at `http://127.0.0.1/api/geocode/`.

-At the api endpoint, you can pass two parameters.
+At the api endpoint, you can pass two parameters with a GET request.
 The first required parameter is `address`, which is the query string you are trying to geocode.
 The second parameter, `service`,  is optional.
 If you pass "google" as the parameter, the service will use Google's geocoding service.
 Otherwise, Here's geocoding service will be used.